R/plotSeries.R

 #'

-#' @param assay.type a single character value for selecting the
+#' @param assay.type \code{Character scalar}. selecting the

 #' \code{\link[SummarizedExperiment:SummarizedExperiment-class]{assay}} to be